 I don’t have an exact list or searchable database of the copies I own, nor can I easily search for reviews, interviews etc. other than picking up the physical copy and scanning each page.
 This seems to come as a surprise to many, particularly those born into a world where Google and the internet have always existed.
 In case it appears otherwise, this blog is not the product of a small business start-up.
-This blog is the product of a single, recently divorced man, sitting alone, in a room in south London, late at night and manually scanning pages of old music mags with a shitty home scanner.
+This blog is the product of a single, recently divorced man, sitting alone in a room late at night and manually scanning pages of old music mags with a shitty home scanner.

 If you want to find a specific article or research your pHD then the place to start is at the British Library (in London) which holds a complete archive of all MM and NME’s.